ymollard/python-advanced-slides/exercises.md

 ---
 ## Part 1: Use a profiler to identify where your code wastes time

-A Python script `naive_code_breaker.py` is proposed to break the MD5 sums hereabove (i.e. reverse the md5 function with the help hints such as the password characters and size).
+Download the script [`naive_code_breaker.py`](https://github.com/ymollard/python-advanced-slides/blob/main/exercises/naive_code_breaker.py) that breaks the MD5 sums hereabove (i.e. reverse the md5 function with hints such as the password characters and size).

 This script is highly unoptimized.